brlin-tw/launchpad-api-request-signing-lab/README.md

 ## Usage

 1. Pick a consumer key.
-1. Get a request token and secret pair by running [the get-request-token.sh program](get-request-token.sh).
+1. Get a request token and secret pair by running [the get-request-token.sh program](get-request-token.sh) ([example output](get-request-token.sample.out.txt)).
-1. Get a access token and secret pair by running [the get-access-token.sh program](get-access-token.sh).
+1. Get a access token and secret pair by running [the get-access-token.sh program](get-access-token.sh) ([example output](get-access-token.sample.out.txt)).
-1. Test calling the Launchpad API with the OAuth access token and secret pair by running [the test-access-token.sh program](test-access-token.sh).
+1. Test calling the Launchpad API with the OAuth access token and secret pair by running [the test-access-token.sh program](test-access-token.sh) ([example output](test-access-token.sample.out.txt)).

 Refer the file header of each program for the accepted input environment variables.